 Superman (1978) - The classic movie starring Christopher Reeve and Margot Kidder.
 Richard Donner set out to make audiences believe that they made a man fly, and succeeded in more ways than one.
 It’s corny, yeah, but it gets to the heart of what makes Superman great: He saves the world because he can, and because he wants to.
+Above all, he is a friend.
 John Williams’ score is legendary for a reason, and it’s hard not to associate any version of Superman with that classic theme and portrayal.
 And it all still holds up today because it’s ultimately really that good.

 All-Star Superman - Grant Morrison and Frank Quitely tell a tale of Superman’s last year after having been poisoned by direct exposition to the sun’s radiation at close range.
-This is the 12 works of Hercules, if Hercules was an alien analogue of Moses, and a love letter to Superman’s history, as well as a show of the superhero as the modern myth.
+This is the 12 works of Hercules (if Hercules was an alien analogue to Moses), and a love letter to Superman’s history, as well as a show of the superhero as the modern myth.
 It’s strange, heroic, and inspiring.
 Basically everything Superman should be.

 The Last Son of Tomorrow - Not directly a Superman story, but all of the classic beats are there: dying world, last hope, kind parents.
 This story tells spans many thousands of years, and deals with the notion of a demi-god living among people, while never losing hs own sense of being.

-Brightburn - Sure, it’s a horror story built around the tired idea of “What if Superman was evil” (which I honestly find tremendously uninspired glares at the Injustice games), and the kid is pretty creepy and has little to no redemptive qualities by the end, but it ends up being quite a bit more interesting when you look at it from a perspective of “If Superman is a refugee, Brightburn is a colonizer”.
+Brightburn - It may be a horror story built around the tired idea of “What if Superman was evil”, and the kid is pretty creepy and has little to no redemptive qualities by the end, but it ends up being quite a bit more interesting when you look at it from a perspective of “If Superman is a refugee, Brightburn is a colonizer”.
 Needless to say, it made me more appreciative of the story of Superman.